 This app is excellent for anyone trying out new medications or therapy treatments who wants a more objective view of their progress, Daramus says.
 You can even snap photos of your medications to ensure you've taken them for the day.

 You can also import your health data into this app, including your step count and sleep details, giving you a holistic view of your overall wellness.
 The app also features an interactive calendar, helping you keep track of your medical appointments.

 3. Insight Timer

-Meditation is one positive method that can help reduce stress.
+Meditation is a practice proven to help reduce stress, according to a March 2014 JAMA Internal Medicine review.
 But if you're a beginner, meditating without any guidance can be tricky and confusing.
 Insight Timer can make this process easy with guided meditations geared towards better sleep or relieving anxiety.